sebastianczech/iac-tld-devops/NOTES.md

 ## Test Pyramid

-In software development there are known and used tests pyramid similar to that which I present on the picture.
+In software development there are known and used classical test pyramid, inverted test pyramid or test diamond.
-In that approach we have a lot of unit tests, then smaller amount of contract tests, integration tests and at the top - few end to end tests.
+For infrastracture classical test pyramid, similar to that presented on the picture, seems the best one.
+Why ?
+I'm going to tell in a moment, but before let's take a look on types of tests, which are visible here.
 What is the purpose of each type of tests ?

 Unit tests verify individual resources and configurations for expected values.
 They answer for question: “Does my configuration or plan contain the correct metadata?”
 Contract tests check that a configuration using a Terraform module passes properly formatted inputs.
 They answer for question: “Does the expected input to the module match what I think I should pass to it?"
 Integration tests check that a configuration using a Terraform module passes properly formatted inputs.
 They answer for question: “Does this module or configuration create the resources successfully?”
 End to end tests are checking whole infrastructure.
 They answer the question, “Can someone use the infrastructure system successfully?”

-Why this approach is the best for IaC ?
+Why classical test pyramid is the best for IaC ?
 Deploying infrastructure is time consuming, it's not so fast as unit tests or integration test in software development.
 As higher in test pyramid we are, then the cost (time and money) is higher.

 As we know what types of tests we can have then next question is when to do tests ?